 Address: 303 2nd St SE, Mason City, IA 50401, United States

-MacNider Art Museum, also known as the Charles H. MacNider Art Museum, is one of the best places to visit in Mason City, just a 10-minute drive from Clear Lake.
+MacNider Art Museum, also known as the Charles H. MacNider Art Museum, is one of the best places in Mason City, just a 10-minute drive from Clear Lake.

-It was opened to the public in 1996, and it is home to a former convent.
-The museum was named after the President of the First National Bank of Mason City, Charles H. MacNider, and his son Hanford Macnider.
+It was opened to the public in 1996 and is home to a former convent.
+The museum was named after the First National Bank of Mason City President Charles H. MacNider and his son Hanford Macnider.

 The MacNider Art Museum is also an active center for the arts, films, studio classes, an imagination playground, special events, and a museum shop.